 Once you arrive at the Lighthouse we'll divide you into groups for tours of the building, the tour takes roughly half an hour.
 You are welcome to bring your own refreshments or a picnic.

 The lighthouse has 100 sturdy steps to the top of the lighthouse and a wonderful view from the top.
+The stairs do get progressively steeper and narrower nearer the top.
 For safety reasons children under 1 metre are not allowed to ascend the lighthouse.
 Children must not be carried up and down the stairs due to the low banisters and the steepness of the climb.

 Orfordness Lighthouse Trust works with Regardless to deliver visitors to the Lighthouse across the River Ore.
 Regardless offer wonderful river trips down the river Ore- a fantastic opportunity to take in local wildlife & history from the water.
 Check out their website here